Burnside's Bridge

 Burnside's Bridge is a landmark on the U.S. Civil War Antietam National Battlefield near Sharpsburg, northwestern Maryland.
 Built in 1836, it played a notable role in the 1862 battle.

 History

 Construction

 Seeking to improve connections between roads in Washington County, fourteen bridges were commissioned to be constructed.
-It is one of five bridges designed by master bridge builder John Weaver, its construction was completed in 1836.
+It is one of five bridges designed by master bridge builder John Weaver, and construction was completed in 1836.
 It was constructed by local Dunker farmers.
 The three-arched, 12 ft-wide, 125 ft-long bridge provided a passageway over Antietam Creek for farmers to take their produce and livestock to market in nearby Sharpsburg.
-The bridge's three arches are constructed of locally quarried coursed limestone, masonry walls contain the roadbed and are surmounted by parapets.
+The bridge's three arches are constructed of locally quarried coursed limestone, with masonry walls containing the roadbed and surmounted by parapets.
 The original cost of construction was $3,200 (now between $73,000 and $84,000).

-The bridge has two other names, one is "Rohrbach's Bridge", after a local farmer, Henry Rohrbach.
-The second name, "Lower Bridge", refers to the Upper Bridge and Middle Bridge, located further upstream and which also allowed movement of freight, animals, and people across the creek.
+The bridge has two other names: "Rohrbach's Bridge", after a local farmer, Henry Rohrbach, and "Lower Bridge", which is relative to the Upper Bridge and Middle Bridge located further upstream.